bafflerbach/DSM-CORE/README.md

-# DSM-COER
+# DSM-CORE
-Data Science for Materials - Collection of Open Educational Resources
+Data Science for Materials - Collection of Open Resources for Education